mike-anderson/snek-spec/README.md

 By Echosec

-## ASCII Mocks for Battlesnake Game States
+## Plain Text Mocks for Battlesnake Game States

-Snek-Spec is a tool that generates (Battle Snake)[https://play.battlesnake.com/] (Game States)[https://docs.battlesnake.com/snake-api#tag/endpoints/paths/~1move/post] from ASCII depictions of the game board.
+Snek-Spec is a tool that generates [Battle Snake](https://play.battlesnake.com/) [Game States](https://docs.battlesnake.com/snake-api#tag/endpoints/paths/~1move/post) from ASCII depictions of the game board.
 It was developed by the Echosec Bounty Snake team to support test driven development of snake behaviors.
-By (mocking)[https://circleci.com/blog/how-to-test-software-part-i-mocking-stubbing-and-contract-testing/] specific requests that would normally come from the battlesnake arena, we were able to rapidly develop and verify new behaviors.
+We were able to rapidly develop and verify new behaviors by [mocking](https://circleci.com/blog/how-to-test-software-part-i-mocking-stubbing-and-contract-testing/) specific requests that would normally come from the battlesnake arena.
+It also helped us realize when changes to our code changed the snake behaviour in unexpected ways.

 We found it helpful and hopefully you do too.